Macbucheron1/0xECE-WebSite/README.md

 Here are step you need to follow when contributing to the project:

 1. Modify the file

+2. Use `npm test` to test your application
+    >This will use [Mocha](https://mochajs.org/#installation) and [SuperTest](https://www.npmjs.com/package/supertest)

-2. Add and commit your modification using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+3. Add and commit your modification using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

-3. If it the end of a lab or a new version, use `git tag`
+4. If it the end of a lab or a new version, use `git tag`

-4. Push modification if it was not done automatically
+5. Push modification

 ## Groupe Member
  - Nathan DEPRAT [@Macbucheron1](https://github.com/Macbucheron1)